apache/systemds/docs/python-reference.md

     3. Global statistical built-In functions: exp, log, abs, sqrt, round, floor, ceil, sin, cos, tan, asin, acos, atan, sign, solve

+    For all the above functions, we always return a two dimensional matrix, especially for aggregation functions with axis.
+    For example: Assuming m1 is a matrix of (3, n), NumPy returns a 1d vector of dimension (3,) for operation m1.sum(axis=1) whereas SystemML returns a 2d matrix of dimension (3, 1).

     Note: an evaluated matrix contains a data field computed by eval method as DataFrame or NumPy array.